vaivaswatha/misc/GitReference.md

   in `branch1` and commit it.
 Then switch to master and merge `branch1` to it (typically by having it reviewed / creating a pull-request).
 Changes from different branches come into master this way (via merges).
-Your branch can keep updated with `master` by merging back `master` to your branch, OR alternatively by `rebase`ing against it.
+Your branch can keep updated with `master` by merging `master` to your branch, OR alternatively, by `rebase`ing against it.
 Note that rebasing will cause all commits since divergence from `master` to be re-committed.
 This will create a mess if your local branch is tracking a remote branch and you push to the remote branch.
 Use `git merge` to merge from `master`, instead.
-Some teams do not recommend merging `master` to your branch (but ask you to rebase instead) because merging creates what is called a merge commit.
+Some teams do not however recommend merging `master` to your branch (but ask you to rebase instead) because merging creates what is called a merge commit.
   * Cherry pick a change from another branch, instead of merging all of it. i.e.
   Instead of all changes "till" a specific commit (or the HEAD)